LouisLoison/deepblooGit/appsync/README.md

 The stash is a Map that is made available inside each resolver and function mapping template.
 1. pipelineFunctions (List of names of defined Pipeline functions in Stack).
 2. pipelineFunctionsInfo (Info of each Pipline function).
 3. currentPipelineFunctionIndex (index of executing function, we need this to track which function gets executed.
-We define the value of index from where we want to trach the Pipeline, in our case we start tracking from Aurora INSERT OR UPDATE operations because we are reusing the same template for these operations.).
+We define the value of index from where we want to trach the Pipeline, in our case we start tracking from Aurora functions because we are reusing the same template for these operations, In CreateTender example we are starting from index 3)
 4. currentPipelineFunction (String value current pipeline function based on index).

 Example data we save in stash.